briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

     1. _(1)_ "Felony drug trafficking, manufacturing, processing or possession offense" means any of the following that is a felony:

         1. _(A)_ A violation of Ohio R.C.
+[2925.03][ORC Section 2925.03],
-2925.03, 2925.04, 2925.05, or 2925.06;
+        2925.04, 2925.05, or 2925.06;

         2. _(B)_ A violation of Ohio R.C.
-2925.11 that is not a minor drug possession offense.
+[2925.11][ORC Section 2925.11] that is not a minor drug
+        possession offense.

     2. _(2)_ "Minor drug possession offense" has the same meaning as in Ohio R.C.
-2925.01.\
+[2925.01][ORC Section 2925.01].\
     (ORC 2923.01)

 ## 501.99   Penalties for misdemeanors

 1. _(a)_ **Financial Sanctions.** In addition to imposing court costs pursuant to Ohio R.C.
-2947.23, the court imposing a sentence upon an offender for a misdemeanor committed under the Codified Ordinances, including a minor misdemeanor, may sentence the offender to any financial sanction or combination of financial sanctions authorized under this section.
-If the court in its discretion imposes one or more financial sanctions, the financial sanctions that may be imposed pursuant to this section include, but are not limited to, the
+[2947.23][ORC Section 2947.23], the court imposing a sentence upon an offender for a misdemeanor committed under the Codified Ordinances, including a minor misdemeanor, may sentence the offender to any financial sanction or combination of financial sanctions authorized under this section.
+If the court in its discretion imposes one or more financial sanctions, the financial sanctions that may be imposed pursuant to this section include, but are not limited to, the following:
-following:

     1. _(1)_ **Restitution.**